openedx/event-bus-kafka/docs/decisions/0011_multiple_event_types_per_topic.rst

 Consequences
 ************
 * The record names for each event type will need to be distinct from each other.
 Originally, they were all just "CloudEvent."
 We needed to add namespaces to ensure that they were unique.
 Note that this will be necessary regardless of which solution we choose.
-* Any event type will be able to be written to any topic
+* Any event type will be able to be written to any topic, even for topics where we only want a single event type.
 * Schema evolution rules will be enforced separately for each event type on a topic.
 * The event-bus-kafka consumer will need to be updated to determine the signal from the message headers rather than taking a signal as a passed argument in the management command.
 This will also be necessary regardless of which solution we choose.